Close Menu

 MEETING AN SSA LISTING FOR ADDISON’S DISEASE

-Addison’s disease is considered under the disability listing for endocrine disorders because it’s a type of adrenal gland disorder.
-The listing for endocrine disorders is a bit different than other SSA listings, because it encompasses other medical conditions.
-For example, the endocrine disorder listing refers you to the other SSA listings for the major body systems that are affected by the condition.
+Addison’s disease is under the SSA listing for endocrine disorders because it’s a type of adrenal gland disorder.
+The listing for endocrine disorders is a bit different than other SSA rules, because it encompasses other medical conditions.
+For example, the endocrine disorder listing refers you to the other medical conditions.
+Because the SSA will examine your disease under the body systems that are impacted by your illness.

-Depending on the symptoms that are caused by your Addison’s, you might meet the elements of one or more of the following listings:
+Depending on the symptoms that are caused by your Addison’s, you might meet the elements of one or more of the following Blue Book listings:

 Cardiovascular System: Section 4.02- Chronic heart failure and Section 4.05- Recurrent arrhythmias